You are hereHow to Dry & Cure Marijuana - Step-By-Step Tutorial

-Place your cannabis buds in jars for the "curing" process
+Place your dried cannabis buds in jars for the "curing" process

 When the humidity is at 60-65%, your buds will feel completely dry on the outside, but won't crumble or seem dusty in your hands (which usually means the humidity is too low).

 Here's how to jar your buds the right way every time, without any guesswork on your part.

 The ideal storage containers for marijuana buds are wide-mouthed glass mason jars.
 These can be found pretty easily at big grocery stores, most craft stores, online, and at superstores (like Wal-mart).
 As cannabis cultivation has become more popular, these jars are appearing in more and more stores.